EterniaLogic/Eternal-Energy/README.md

 * Circuit and Radio Communications block based development.
 Players can share schematics so others do not have to struggle with the basics (Internet required)

 ## What is the point in this mod being so complex? ##
 Players can have the final say in what they want to do in minecraft.
 Want an item that shields you using nanorobots?
 Ok.
-Want a satellite that can pass messages or items across the world?
+Want a satellite that can pass messages, liquids, RF Signals or items across the world?
+Yay!

 ### Blocks ###
 * **Ender Reactor**: Generates power from The End with low-frequency mass oscillations, unrelated to the Schematic system.